 Components 1 2 3 4 5 DOMAIN PROFESSIONALS Have you received any training related to medication safety in the last 12 months?
 In my work environment, I believe that there may be communication failures that could compromise safety with the use of medications.
-My work team is committed to safety protocols related to drug therapy, which can prevent harm to patients I feel fully competent to carry out my activities related to the preparation and administration of medications DOMAIN MEDICATIONS It is important to check the name of the medication, label, and packaging when the medication is administered When there is a discrepancy in the name of the medication that I am going to administer with what is prescribed, or in the label or packaging, the medication should not be administered before checking with the prescriber/dispenser Only medications that are currently being used by the same patient should remain on the patient's bedside DOMAIN SYSTEMS AND PRACTICE S Medical prescriptions are easy to understand Medications must be taken for administration to patients individually (one patient at a time) The medication dispensed by the pharmacy must be checked against what is prescribed for the patient, before administering it When administering medications, it is essential to check the patient's identification with two identifiers When the patient has several medications to be administered by different routes (for example, by tube and intravenously), I believe there is some danger related to administration by the wrong route After administration of a medication, the patient should be evaluated for possible reactions to what was administered In infusions with solutions, it is important to check the items and make the label, which is attached to the bottle, with the patient's identification It is important to record the medications administered in the medical record immediately after administration DOMAIN PATIENTS AND PUBLIC I try to understand what children report while under drug therapy I try to understand what the family reports about the child's drug therapy
+My work team is committed to safety protocols related to drug therapy, which can prevent harm to patients

+I feel fully competent to carry out my activities related to the preparation and administration of medications DOMAIN MEDICATIONS It is important to check the name of the medication, label, and packaging when the medication is administered When there is a discrepancy in the name of the medication that I am going to administer with what is prescribed, or in the label or packaging, the medication should not be administered before checking with the prescriber/dispenser Only medications that are currently being used by the same patient should remain on the patient's bed DOMAIN SYSTEMS AND PRACTIC ES Medical prescriptions are easy to understand Medications must be taken for administration to patients individually (one patient at a time) The medication dispensed by the pharmacy must be checked against what is prescribed for the patient, before administering it When administering medications, it is essential to check the patient's identification with two identifiers

+When the patient has several medications to be administered by different routes (for example, by tube and intravenously), I believe there is some danger related to administration by the wrong route After administration of a medication, the patient should be evaluated for possible reactions to what was administered In infusions with solutions, it is important to check the items and make the label, which is attached to the bottle, with the patient's identification / It is important to record the medications administered in the medical record immediately after administration DOMAIN PATIENTS AND PUBLIC C I try to understand what children report while under drug therapy I try to understand what children report while under drug therapy I try to understand what the family reports about the child's drug therapy I try to understand what the family reports about the child's drug I try to understand what the family reports about the child's drug therapy I allow children in my care when they can understand, to take an active

-I allow children in my care when they can understand, to take an active role in drug therapy I allow those responsible for my patients to take an active role in drug therapy It is essential to inform patients, when they understand, which medication(s) are being administered It is essential to inform the patients' legal guardians which medication(s) are being administered I try to educate my patients, when they understand, about the correct way to take medications, as well as their effects, adverse reactions, and warning signs
+It is essential to inform the patients' legal guardians which medication(s) are being administered I try to educate my patients, when they understand, about the correct way to take medications, as well as their effects, adverse reactions, and warning signs

-1-completely disagree, 2-partially disagree, 3-neither agree nor disagree, 4-partially agree, 5-completely agree Source: Prepared by the authors.
+1-completely disagree, 2-partially disagree, 3-neither agree nor disagree, 4-partially agree, 5-completely agree

+Source: Prepared by the authors.